TOC (auto-generated)

 • the tax practitioner ceases to exist (where the tax practitioner is a company); or

 • the tax practitioner is suspended or terminated as a registered tax practitioner by the TPB pursuant to the TPB’s powers under the TASA (for example, for a breach of the Code of Professional Conduct in section 30-10 of the TASA).
-In the case of suspension, the tax practitioner will be taken not to be a registered tax agent, BAS agent or tax (financial) adviser (except for the purposes of certain provisions in the TASA) for the period of suspension.
+In the case of suspension, the tax practitioner will be taken not to be a registered tax agent or BAS agent (except for the purposes of certain provisions in the TASA) for the period of suspension.

 E. Other requirements about the use of the certification trade mark by a person who is the owner of the certification trade mark or an approved user (subsection 173(2)(e) of the TM Act)